nicatspark/miniStore/README.md

 ```

 ####Add a change callback to a property.
 Example code: Every time the 'two' property is updated a function is run that creates/updates a 'sum' property in the state.
 It could as well do DOM manipulations of course.
-Note: it's the trailing '\_callback' that indicates that this is indeed a callback function to, in this case, the 'two' property.
+Note: it's the trailing '\_callback' that indicates that this is indeed a callback function to, in this case, the 'two' property in the state.

 ```
 miniStore.SET = {